 Turn left on to Woodhouse Lane, a busy main road.
 You'll pass Leeds Beckett University on your left and our University campus begins in another 50 metres or so, on your left.
 To reach the Parkinson building, carry on up Woodhouse Lane to the clock tower building.
 You'll be able to look at a map of campus there and plan where to go next.

 Download our walking and cycling map of the surrounding area, Your guide to getting around Leeds (PDF).

-Leeds station connects us with all major UK cities and has a fast and efficient London service.
-For train information and timetables visit the National Rail Enquiries website
+Leeds train station connects us with all major UK cities and has a fast and efficient London service.
+For train information and timetables visit the National Rail Enquiries website.

-If you are visiting us by bike and have any questions or mechanical issues, our bike hub can help.
+If you are visiting us by bike and have any questions or mechanical issues, the University bike hub can help.
 It also offers bike hire to staff and students.

 By bus or coach

 Leeds coach station is where most long-distance coaches arrive into and leave the city.
 Main operators are National Express and megabus.
 The coach station is right beside Leeds city bus station, where you can get local buses, including to the University.For local bus information and timetables, visit the West Yorkshire Metro website and First Leeds and Arriva Yorkshire.
-There is also a city bus which stops at the bus and train stations and the southern end of campus (near the back of Leeds General Infirmary A&E) every 10 minutes from 6.30 am - 7.30 pm Monday to Saturday.
+There is also a Leeds CityBus that stops at the bus and train stations and the southern end of campus (near the back of Leeds General Infirmary A&E) every 10 minutes from 6.30 am to 7.30 pm Monday to Saturday.